 Feline Infectious Peritonitis

-Description: FIP - Feline infectious peritonitis is a viral infection caused by a certain strain of the feline coronavirus which invades white blood cells and leads to an inflammatory response.
+Description: Feline infectious peritonitis (FIP) is a viral infection caused by a certain strain of the feline coronavirus which invades white blood cells and leads to an inflammatory response.
 It is more prominent among cats with weaker immune systems such as kittens, older cats, and cats affected by the feline leukemia virus.
 Feline infectious peritonitis causes damage to the blood vessels (vasculitis) and fluid build-up inside the abdomen or chest.

-Symptoms: Symptoms may not appear until the disease has significantly progressed and they include sneezing, wheezing, diarrhea, and nasal discharge.
+What to Watch For: Signs may not appear until the disease has significantly progressed.
+Look for sneezing, wheezing, diarrhea, and nasal discharge.

-Treatment: Though there is no current cure, some medications may alleviate symptoms.
-The disease is usually fatal.
+Treatment: Though there is no current cure, some medications may alleviate symptoms but this disease is usually fatal.